Underlying premise: The VW engine is cooled by AIR.

 - Do not fail to install the two rear deflector tins!
+(No 11 in the exploded pic above shows the left side version.
+The right side is not shown in that pic.
+They are also pictured below).
 These go on the rear of the engine, under and to the left and right of the engine pulley.
 They should attach to the tinware that covers the cylinders, and they form the rear bottom section of the cylinder cover so the cooling air has to travel to the bottom of the finning before turning towards the rear of the car.
 Without them attached the #2 and #4 exhaust ports get reduced cooling air through the fins around them as the air will spill out to the rear just above the ports.

 - From Aircooled.Net - These are the often missing and lost pieces of tin that keep cooling air tight against the head, at the rear of the engine.
 If these are missing, head temperatures shoot up.
 Commonly missing because butcher “mechanics” neglect to install them, or by sheetmetal screws that vibrate loose, and they just fall off.
 We can’t stress enough how important these are.

 - You MUST install the rear deflector tins before installing the muffler header.
 With the header in place, the deflector tins are almost impossible to install.

 - The deflector tins each have two captive nuts; the engine breast plate is secured with two cheesehead bolts through the breast plate on either side, and into the captive nuts in the deflector tins.